Matt Hancock ‘profoundly sorry’ for every death caused by Covid-19

 “And that we have the systems in place ready to do that, because I’m worried that they’re being dismantled as we speak.”

-Under questioning from Hugo Keith KC, lead counsel to the inquiry, Mr Hancock said the UK’s attitude of planning for the consequences of a disaster was “completely wrong”.

-He tod the hearing: “The attitude, the doctrine of the UK was to plan for the consequences of a disaster.
+Under questioning from Mr Keith, Mr Hancock stressed that the “attitude, the doctrine of the UK was to plan for the consequences of a disaster”.

 “Where are we going to bury the dead?

-“The problem was there was no plan in place to scale testing that we could execute.

-“On antivirals, we had a stockpile of antivirals for a flu, but not for a coronavirus…”

-The MP said he was told that the UK was one of the best-placed countries in the world at responding to a pandemic – which also “turned out to be wrong”.
+The MP said he was told that the UK was one of the best-placed countries in the world at responding to a pandemic – including by WHO – which “turned out to be wrong”.

-He said the World Health Organisation had also told the UK it was “the best place in the world” for preparedness.

-He told Mr Keith that “you can understand that when you’re assured by the leading global authority that the UK is the best prepared in the world, that is quite a significant reassurance.
-That turned out to be wrong”.

 Earlier, the inquiry heard there “isn’t a day that goes by” when Mr Hancock does not think of those who died from coronavirus.